-BIOL 2401 Human Anatomy and Physiology I (4)
+BIOL 2401 Anatomy and Physiology I (4)

 The course emphasizes the integration of structure and function of the integumentary, skeletal, muscular, and nervous systems.
-The course includes a three-hour laboratory per week.
-This course is for biology or closely-related majors.
+The course includes a two-hour laboratory per week.
+Prerequisite: one of the following: BIOL 1322, BIOL 1407, CHEM 1305 and CHEM 1105, KINE 1301, or KINE 1306.

-BIOL 2402 Human Anatomy and Physiology II (4)
+BIOL 2402 Anatomy and Physiology II (4)

 This course is a continuation of BIOL 2401 with emphasis on the sensory system, endocrine, cardiovascular, respiratory, digestive, urinary, and reproductive systems.
-The course includes a three-hour laboratory per week.
+The course includes a two-hour laboratory per week.
 Prerequisite: BIOL 2401 with a grade of "C" or higher.